 We’ll let you know which documents you need to supply before you submit your online application, such as a transcript and an academic reference.
 Supporting documents can be uploaded during your application and after submission.
 You can prepare in advance using our supporting documents guide.

 You’ll receive a quicker response from us if you apply online.
 However, if you are unable to do so, you can submit a paper application.

 6. After you apply

-Find out what happens after you've applied, including how to track the progress of your application and how to accept your offer.
+Find out what happens after you've applied, including how to:

 7. Get ready for your arrival

 Now is the time to research your accommodation options and start planning for your arrival.